 3. Take on the world’s biggest drop at Kaituna river whitewater rafting

 One for the adrenaline junkies and actually, after doing it this is suitable for so many people!
 With the worlds highest commercially rafted waterfall at 7meters, Kaituna river is a challenge you can’t leave Rotorua without taking on.
 The company we booked with were great & made us feel so at ease, allowing us to enjoy it rather than being paranoid we were going to certain death!
 We’re happy to say it was completely fine and so much fun!
 We go our tickets here.

-4. Admire the colossal Redwoods on a forest trek
+4. Admire the colossal Redwoods Rotorua

 5. Wai-O-Tapu volcanic land